Employee Gifts Are a Must

 The gift messages to their recipients shared the story behind each gift item and explained how the products aligned with the company’s mission and values.
 They emphasized how each product represented an essential facet of the business, and how the gift, as a whole, reflected the relationship between the company and each recipient.
 It was a celebration of independent, women-led businesses, sustainable craftsmanship, and fruitful collaboration that resulted in a beautiful and meaningful gift.

 Inspired?
-Download our 2018 Employee Gifting Supplement Report to read more about improving your employee gifting strategy.
+Download our Employee Gifting Research Report to read more about improving your employee gifting strategy.